denten-books/plain-text/0-chapter.md

 @larsen_rate_2010].
 The number of books published in the United States almost tripled from 2005 to 2009 [@bowker_u.s._2009].

 All measures point to a drastic expansion of the textual field.
+At the same time, we are often told that reading of short stories, novels, poetry, and plays appears to be at grave risk [stephens_rise_1998; @merrin_television_1999;
+@nea_reading_2004; @golumbia_cultural_2009; @fish_digital_2012;
-Something does not add up.
+@marche_literature_2012].[^ln2-internet] Something does not add up.
 As a society we are reading, writing, and publishing more each year.
-With these figures in mind, I ask: What is at risk, literature, or merely one of its many definitions?
-Does the diffusion of the textual field somehow cheapen the literary enterprise of art for art's sake, or protect it?
-What is the source of the contemporary metaphysical anxiety about the status of the literary text?

-In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens_rise_1998; @merrin_television_1999].
-A decade later it turned against the internet and computation, which to many looks to threaten the very foundations of humanity, or at least the humanities [@golumbia_cultural_2009; @fish_digital_2012;
-@marche_literature_2012].[^ln2-internet] Although in *Plain Text* I also unfold a critique of literary technology in a certain disempowered mode, I locate the source of the perceived metaphysical threat in the culture's profound alienation from the material contexts of literary production.
+The reconciliation of vocabularies locates the source of the perceived metaphysical threat in the culture's profound alienation from the material contexts of literary production.
+The language of literary theory is supremely tuned to deal with symbols.
+Only after long reflection, on the order of centuries, do we begin to note the sheer strangeness of the textual interface: the medieval palimpsest, the stylus, and the goat parchment.
+Yet we cannot afford to care less about the keyboard and the screen today that we do about ink and paper.
+A battle is quietly brewing for the soul of computing and hence for the control of our basic reading and writing apparatus.

 Where literacy thrives, the very nature of what constitutes a literary text (of any kind) has changed significantly with the advent of ubiquitous computing and